charting-wall-street/charting-wall-street/src/abstract/abstract_en.md

 However, this approach was more intricate than we initially thought.
 Rather than isolating distinct recurring patterns, we encountered numerous high-frequency patterns.
 Many of these seemed to echo random market changes instead of clear trends.
 These issues, combined with the computational challenges of clustering, led us to rethink the strategy.

 We shifted to a script-based detection method, focusing on established patterns often discussed in financial studies.
-We specifically emphasized the double top and double top patterns, choosing them for their regular appearance in market data and their straightforward descriptions.
+We specifically emphasized the double bottom and double top patterns, choosing them for their regular appearance in market data and their straightforward descriptions.

 The script-based approach came with its own set of challenges, primarily due to noisy data and unexpected anomalies.
 Yet, with the structured engineering of the pipeline, implementation was more straightforward.
-We were able to reliably identify patterns such as the double top, double top, triple bottom, triple top, and head and shoulders in the market data.
+We were able to reliably identify patterns such as the double bottom, double top, triple bottom, triple top, and head and shoulders in the market data.
 Subsequent steps involved evaluating these patterns based on their occurrence and performance.

 **Evaluating Performance:**